General Education Test (GET)

 The General Education Test is an important component of the Student Outcomes Assessment Program.
 GET results will be utilized:

 The Office of Institutional Research and Assessment is responsible for the coordination and administration of the GET and the dissemination of the GET results to the students and to the appropriate academic units within the University.
-Students will receive their test results approximately 6-8 weeks after the test date.
+Students will receive a score immediately after the test is completed, and student scores and percentiles will be entered in the Student Information System (Colleague).